mouldimus/notes/HTML_Concepts.md

 2. http://www.exampleschool.com/api/StudentService/Student

-To use this API in the RESTful system, we have to think in this manner: “What resource am I concerned with, and what do I want to do to that resource”.
+To use this API in the RESTful system, we have to think in this manner: "What resource am I concerned with, and what do I want to do to that resource".

 ## RESTful